• Skip to primary navigation

 Who invented hummus?

-Hummus, also spelled 'houmous', 'humus', 'hommus' or 'hommos', originates from the Arabic word for 'chickpea'.
+Hummus, also spelt 'houmous', 'humus', 'hommus' or 'hommos', originates from the Arabic word for 'chickpea'.
 This hugely popular dish has a rich history dating back to the 13th century and holds a prominent place in Middle Eastern cuisines, including Turkish, Syrian, Lebanese and Egyptian cuisines.

 The matter of who precisely invented the classic hummus recipe continues to be a topic of ongoing dispute.
 We think this quote from Oren Rosenfeld, writer and director of Hummus!
-The Movie, sums it up perfectly:
+The Movie sums it up perfectly:

 “Hummus is a Middle Eastern food claimed by all and owned by none.”